navya-git-sw/Created-python-functions-while-working-on-open-source-projects/README.md

-# Functions created in python while working on projects
+# Functions created in python
-these functions are useful while working on data preprocessing and running the models
+These functions are created while working on open source data projects.
+These are useful while working on data preprocessing and implementing the algorithms.